createVectorQueryTool()

 The createVectorQueryTool()

 function creates a tool for semantic search over vector stores.
-It supports filtering, reranking, and integrates with various vector store backends.
+It supports filtering, reranking, database-specific configurations, and integrates with various vector store backends.

 Basic Usage